bennu/docs.konghq.com/app/_hub/kong-inc/oauth2-introspection/index.md

 ### Upstream Headers

-When a client has been authenticated, the plugin will append some headers to the request before proxying it to the upstream API/Microservice, so that you can identify the consumer in your code:
+When a client has been authenticated, the plugin will append some headers to the request before proxying it to the upstream Service, so that you can identify the consumer in your code:

 - `X-Consumer-ID`, the ID of the Consumer on Kong (if matched)
 - `X-Consumer-Custom-ID`, the custom_id of the Consumer (if matched and if existing)